al1sant0s/tsto2rgb/README.md

          * ...rest of the image files...
 3. only contain images that all share the same dimensions.
 This is quite an important point and it's necessary to avoid your buildings "wobbling" when their animations are shown in game.
+4. the images must be named in a way that they are listed in the correct order.
+You can simply name them with natural numbers if you wish.
+You can also prepend them with an preffix like "frame_" e.g. frame_00.png, frame_01.png, etc.

-That is, nameofthebuilding will be a directory named with the name of your building (prefer to use non spaced lowercase names here).
+To further elaborate on the previous points, nameofthebuilding will be a directory named with the name of your building (prefer to use non spaced lowercase names here).
 Within nameofthebuilding directory you should have subdirectories each corresponding to one animation (also called state) your building has.
 Within each animation subdirectory you should actually have the frames for that animation.
 All the images from all animations subdirectories must convey to the same dimensions.
 Think of passing your images like a slideshow, they must be properly aligned to avoid a wobbling effect.
+Finally, name your frames in a way that indicates some kind of order.
+If you name your frames in such a manner that your file explorer software lists them in the desired order then this is correct.

-Usually when it comes to the animations subdirectories names all buildings have a Neutral animation.
+Usually when it comes to the animations subdirectories, all buildings have a Neutral animation.
-For example, imagine you have a static building i.e. just one frame (no animations), and you decided to call it "Brand New Building" (this is just the formal name).
+For example, imagine you have a static building i.e. just one frame, and you decided to call it "Brand New Building" (this is just the formal name).
 Here's how you would structure your building:

 * brandnewbuilding/